shash7/lightgrid/README.md

 It is designed to be as small as possible.
 It is made to be integrated in your projects.

 Lightgrid is a 12 column css grid.
 Grids are semantically named.
+To use: make a container div and apply a 'row' class.
+Now name div